MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 Test your snap by hosting it locally using `mm-snap serve`, installing it in Flask, and calling its RPC methods from a web page.

+### Iterating On Your Snap

+Watch your Snap's source code and host it locally at the same time using `mm-snap watch`.
+Every time you make a change to your snap, the source code will automatically be re-bundled to the `dist` directory.
+You'll then have to [reinstall your snap](#reinstalling-your-snap).

 ### Debugging Your Snap

 To debug your snap, your best bet is to use `console.log` and inspecting the MetaMask background process.